hashicorp/consul/website/source/docs/agent/services.html.md

 The `kind` field is used to optionally identify the service as an [unmanaged Connect proxy](/docs/connect/proxies.html#unmanaged-proxies) instance with the value `connect-proxy`.
 For typical non-proxy instances the `kind` field must be omitted.
-The `proxy_destination` field is also required for unmanaged proxy registrations and is only valid if `kind` is `connect-proxy`.
-It's value must be the _name_ of the service that the proxy is handling traffic for.
+The `proxy` field is also required for unmanaged proxy registrations and is only valid if `kind` is `connect-proxy`.
+The only required `proxy` field is `destination_service_name`.
+From version 1.2.0 to 1.3.0 this was specified using `proxy_destination` which still works but is now deprecated.
+See the [unmanaged proxy configuration](/docs/connect/proxies.html#complete-configuration-example) documentation for full details.

 The `connect` field can be specified to configure [Connect](/docs/connect/index.html) for a service.
 This field is available in